Satwikan/dsa/LinkedList/README.md

 ## Circular Linked List
 ### Advantages
-- can traverse whole list from any node
+- can traverse the whole list from any node
 - Round Robin Algorithm implementation
 ### Disadvantages
 - implementation of operations becomes complex

-## Find Middle/nth position of end of LInkded List1
+## Find Middle/nth position of the end of linked List1
-- use 2 pointers instead of counting entire LL and then traversing
+- use 2 pointers instead of counting the entire LL and then traversing
 - for middle make Speed<sub>fast pointer</sub> = 2xSpeed<sub>slow pointer</sub>
-- when fast reaches end slow will reach middle
+- when fast reaches end slowly will reach middle
-- for nth pos from last place fast pointer n pos's ahead of slow and move at same speed
+- for nth pos from last place fast pointer n pos's ahead of slow and move at the same speed

 ## Detect Loop in LL
 ### Method 1
 - make a dummy node
 - start traversing given LL and point every node in it to the made dummy node
-- if you find a node in given LL already pointing towards dummy node then loop is present
+- if you find a node in given LL already pointing towards the dummy node then the loop is present
 - O(1) space, O(n) speed but given LL is modified
 ### Method 2
 - use hashmap